joshmoran/justit_assignment1/README.md

 ## Article 2 - Questionnaire, 'Find what's right for you'
 - Heading stays centered at the top of the article
 - Slight change in format, style and sizing
 - The direction changes depending on the screen view, In order: heading, about sections then 3 buttons
   - On Mobile, it is a column
     - Buttons are in a row and at the bottom of the article
   - On Tablet and Desktop, it is a row
     - Buttons are in a column and are at the left of the main content
 - A picture of a notebook and pen
   - On Mobile and Tablet, the image is hidden
   - On Desktop, it is in the row, farthest right
-  - On Desktop

 ## Article 3 - Selection of courses available
 - Slight variation on format, style and sizing
 - Heading and a small paragraph are at the top of the article
 - Their is a category of areas that a user can view some of the courses they have for those areas
   - On Mobile and Tablet, you click the area and a limit of 4 courses are inserted below the clicked heading
-  - On Desktop, all categories are above the content, clicking on the categories remove the content and add the relevant categories content
+  - On Desktop, all categories are above the content, clicking on the categories remove the content and add the relevant categories content below the categories

 ## Article 4 - Showcasing their learning method, 'Hand-on learning'
 - Heading and small paragraph above always stay at the top, centered
 - The content (image and selection boxes) vary to screen size
   - On Mobile, the image and selection boxes are in a column, image at the top
   - On Tablet and Desktop, the image and selection boxes are in a row, image to the right and selection boxes to the left
-- Content boxes once clicked reveal and un-hide the paragraph below
+- Content boxes once clicked reveal and un-hide the paragraph below the categories
+  - When a heading it clicked, all other paragraphs descriptors are hidden

 ## Article 5 - Career Checker Section, 'Job Readiness Checker'
 - Slight variation of the format, style and sizing
-- Content is split into two boxes: an image (Job Ready Checker) and details (heading, paragraph text and a link )
+- Content is split into two boxes: an image (Job Ready Checker) and details (heading, paragraph text and a link)
-  - On Mobile, the boxes are in a column, image top and details bottom
+  - On Mobile, the boxes are in a column, image on the top and details on the bottom
-  - On Tablet and Desktop, the boxes are in a row, image left and details right
+  - On Tablet and Desktop, the boxes are in a row, image on the left and details on the right

 ## Article 6 - Showing partnerships, code academy helping to engage organizations to reach their goals with technical training
 - Slight variation of the format, style and sizing
 - Content is split into two boxes: firstly showing partnerships: airbnb, amazon, daily motion and reverb and the second, the details (code academy teams logo, heading, paragraph text and a link )
-  - On Mobile, the boxes are in a column, details box is above and the partnership box is on the bottom
+  - On Mobile, the boxes are in a column, details is above and the partnership is on the bottom
   - On Tablet and Desktop, the boxes are in a row, details on the left and partnerships on the right

 ## Article 7 - Stories and personal accounts for using code academy, 'Stories from real people'
 - Variation of the format, style and sizing
-- Uses a header and a small paragraph at the top center in all screen sizes
+- Header and a small paragraph at the top always being centered, no matter the screen sizes
 - Main content where each story is in their own container, a total of four stories
   - On Mobile, the individuals stories are in a column
   - On Tablet, the individuals stories are in a 2x2 grid, set initially to row with overflow being on the second row